techiepr/stringReversal/README.md

 # stringReversal
-This is to reverse a string in Python using recursion method
+This is to reverse a string in Python using recursion method.